 The Fox Public House, Green Lanes.
 Redevelopment proposal

 In July there was an exhibition of the proposed redevelopment of the Fox Pub in the function room of the pub.
 This showed that the original pub façade would be retained but the inside of the building would be redesigned with a smaller pub footprint, a flexible space which could be used for functions and a retail space.
-The car park would be developed as a residential unit which would be four storeys high and contain 44 flats with limited parking on the ground floor.
+Since then objections have beenmade and proposals revised.
+These have now been approved by the Council, despite objections from FLDRA and others.

 Planning Applications – weekly update